Manjari-001/Bike-Demand-Prediction/README.md

 Links:
 Project presentation: slideshow

-Dataset 1: Users Data Dataset 2: Ratings Data Dataset 3: Books Data
+Dataset 1: Seoul Bike Data

 Data Description:
 The source dataset is in ‘txt’ format with ‘.csv’.